 The Illusive Man is a brilliant example of this.
 Being the leader of the radical pro-human group Cerberus, his main goal is to make life better for humanity in a galaxy filled with multiple species.

-Now, his approach is brilliant, because let’s face it; unless a copy of Mass Effect has drifted into space and somehow managed to escape our galaxy and end up in the hands of a sentient alien life form that not onlyowns one of the dominant gaming platforms today, but is also able to play the game, the player base of the Mass Effect series is all human.
+Now, his approach is brilliant, because let’s face it; unless a copy of Mass Effect has drifted into space and somehow managed to escape our galaxy and end up in the hands of a sentient alien life form capable of playing the game, the fan base of the Mass Effect series is all human.
 And because we’re all a bunch of humans, it’s hard to argue with the idea of a group dedicated to protecting the human race.

 But at what cost?
-Once we start to see the nefarious ends the Illusive Man is willing to go to in order to achieve his goal, we can suddenly appreciate the hatred Ashley has toward the radicals.
+Once we start to see the nefarious ends the Illusive Man is willing to go to in order to achieve his goal, we can suddenly appreciate the hatred Ashley has toward the radical leader.
 He’s willing to torture and murder innocent beings for his own purposes and does so in a horrific fashion.
-On top of that, he’s able to halt Shepard’s progression time and time again throughout the series as he sends his armies out to do his bidding and foil your plans.
+On top of that, he halts Shepard’s progression time and time again throughout the series with his soldiers and direct intervention.
 It’s because of this you grow to really hate the Illusive Man and what he’s done.
 But for all the hate you might have for him, you still understand why he does it.
-And there’s no moment in the series that captures his twisted convictions in quite the same way as when he’s dying on the floor of the Citadel and catches sight of Earth, uttering these last words: “There…Earth.
+And there’s no moment in the series that captures his twisted convictions in quite the same way as when he’s dying on the floor of the Citadel and catches sight of Earth, uttering the infamous last words “There…Earth.
 I wish you could see it like I do, Shepard.
 It’s so…perfect.”

 The Illusive Man is a villain whose intentions may have started out good, but became so strong and twisted that they made him a dangerous zealot more than a hero.
-Because of this, he’s everything a villain should be, all wrapped up in a suave and cunning man with a cigarette.
+Because of this, he’s everything a villain should be, all wrapped up in a suave and cunning man with a lit cigarette hanging limply in his hand.